JNPRAutomate/JNPRAutomateDemo-Class/docs/topologyoverview.md

 -	vSRX Headend
 	-	This device will act as the headend for all IPsec terminations
-	-	It will also secure access to the private server lab
+	-	It will also secure access to the private server
 -	NetDevOps Private Server
 	-	This server provides services that are only accessible over NAT or a VPN connection behind the vSRX headend
 	-	This server should only be accessible if the student has correctly configured steps of their labs
 	-	Services
 		-	Web Server
 		-	DNS Server

 ```

   +--------------------------------------------+